Yinual/Network-Design/README.md

     Role in Kruskal's: Before adding an edge (u,v) to the MST, the algorithm calls dsu.find(u) and dsu.find(v).
 If they return the same representative, u and v are already in the same connected component, and adding edge (u,v) would form a cycle.
 Otherwise, the edge is added, and dsu.unite(u,v) is called to merge their components.

+Efficiency of the Algorithms

+Let V be the number of vertices (nodes) and E be the number of edges (potential links) in the graph.

+Kruskal's Algorithm:
+1. Sorting Edges: The most time-consuming step is typically sorting all E edges by weight.
+Using an efficient comparison sort like std::sort
+(which is often an Introsort, a hybrid of Quicksort, Heapsort, and Insertion Sort) takes O(E log E) time.
+2. DSU Operations:
+    Initialization of DSU: O(V) to initialize parent and rank arrays.
+    Iterating through E sorted edges: In the worst case, we might iterate through all E edges.
+For each edge, we perform two find operations and at most one unite operation.
+    With both Path Compression and Union by Rank (or Union by Size) optimizations, a sequence of m DSU operations (find or unite) on n elements takes O(m * α(n)) time, where α(n) is the inverse Ackermann function.
+The inverse Ackermann function grows extremely slowly; for all practical values of n, α(n) is less than 5.
+Thus, the DSU operations can be considered nearly constant time on an amortized basis.
+    So, for E edges, this part takes roughly O(E * α(V)).
+3. Overall Complexity for Kruskal's: The dominant factor is the edge sorting.
+Therefore, the total time complexity of Kruskal's algorithm is O(E log E).
+    If E is very large (a dense graph, E ≈ V^2), then log E is log(V^2) = 2 log V, so it becomes O(E log V).

+Prim's Algorithm (for comparison):
+Prim's algorithm is another greedy MST algorithm.
+Its efficiency depends on the data structure used for the priority queue to select the minimum weight edge connecting a vertex in the MST to one outside it.
+Using Adjacency List and Binary Heap (like std::priority_queue): O((V+E) log V) or simply O(E log V) if E >= V-1 (for connected graphs).
+Using Adjacency List and Fibonacci Heap: O(E + V log V).
+This is asymptotically faster for dense graphs where E is close to V^2.
+Using Adjacency Matrix (naive Prim's): O(V^2).

+Comparison for Greedy MST Algorithms:
+Kruskal's (O(E log E)) is generally simpler to implement and often preferred for sparse graphs (where E is much smaller than V^2, e.g., E is O(V)).
+Prim's (e.g., O(E log V) with a binary heap) can be more efficient for dense graphs because log V is typically smaller than log E
+(since E can be up to O(V^2)).

+Program Output and Interpretation (Example based on the provided code)

+(The C++ program output, showing edges processed, MST links, and total cost, would be included here in the full project report.
+Example output was shown previously but is part of the "program execution" rather than static documentation.)

+Example interpretation:
+The "Edges sorted..." section (from program output) shows the greedy choices being made.
+"Added edge:" lines indicate links chosen for the efficient network because they are the cheapest available option that doesn't create a redundant connection (cycle).
+"Skipped edge (forms cycle):" lines show links that were considered but rejected because they would connect two parts of the network that are already connected, thus being unnecessary and adding to the cost.
+The "Minimum Spanning Tree (MST) for the Network:" lists the final set of links forming the most cost-effective backbone connecting all nodes.
+"Total Cost of Minimum Spanning Tree: [Value]" is the minimum possible cost to achieve full connectivity in the example network.